 People quietly doing extraordinary things to help people in need is at the core of what it means to be an “Iowan” and what farmers have done for decades.
 Iowa Farm Bureau believes this “neighbor-helping-neighbor” way of life is the core principle of why it is important to invest in the great people of our state.
-That’s why we support many great causes.

 For a century, we have provided financial assistance and in-kind services to organizations and initiatives that advance our mission.
-Some of our valued partners include the Iowa 4-H Foundation, Iowa FFA Foundation, Living History Farms, Iowa Blue Ribbon Foundation (Iowa State Fair), the Iowa Ag Literacy Foundation, the World Food Prize Foundation, Iowa Food Bank Association, Iowa Girls High School Athletic Union, Iowa High School Athletic Association, and Iowa Hall of Pride and many more worthwhile organizations.
+Some of our valued partners include the Iowa 4-H Foundation, Iowa FFA Foundation, Living History Farms, Iowa Blue Ribbon Foundation (Iowa State Fair), Iowa Ag Literacy Foundation, the World Food Prize, Iowa Food Bank Association, Iowa Girls Athletic Union, Iowa High School Athletic Association, Iowa State University Foundation, Iowa Hall of Pride and many more.

 Here are some answers to frequently asked questions about Iowa Farm Bureau.